Ariana Grande Tweets That ‘True Love Doesn’t Exist’

-While Ariana Grande has put on a brave face so far, the singer may still be going through some break-up blues, People is reporting.
+While Ariana Grande has put on a brave face so far, the singer may still be going through some breakup blues, People is reporting.
 Grande has been celebrating the massive success of the new music video for her hit single “Thank U, Next” that paid tribute to female-fronted comedies Mean Girls, Bring it On, 13 Going on 30, and Legally Blonde.
 She was able to score a bunch of cameos for the video, such as appearances from Kris Jenner and Jennifer Coolidge.
-She also references her ex-boyfriends by name in the song including Pete Davidson, who she ended an engagement with in October.
-While the song talks about staying strong and moving on to a new love, Grande now says she has no interest in finding a man.
+She also references her ex-boyfriends by name in the song — including Pete Davidson, who she ended an engagement with in October.

+While the song talks about staying strong and moving on to a new love, Grande now says that she has no interest in finding a man.

 “actually… i don’t want no ‘next,'” she tweeted out to her 59.3 million followers. “true love doesn’t exist. hope you’re having a great day!”

-Many fans were taken aback by this tweet, but Grande had a quick change in perspective…after filling up on food.
+Many fans were taken aback by this tweet, but Grande had a quick change in perspective… after filling up on food.

-“true love might exist i was just hungry” she said in a follow-up tweet.
+“true love might exist i was just hungry,” she said in a follow-up tweet.

 true love might exist i was just hungry